Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

            void foo(int bar, int baz)

-      2. Some arguments for the function definition do not have an identifier name.
+      2. Some arguments for the woke function definition do not have an identifier name.
 Example::

            void foo(int)